Architecture and performance of Devito, a system for automated stencil computation: The Shift-invariants Elimination Algorithm

 \begin{itemize} \item The pivot of $G_i$ is {\it constructed}, rather than selected out of $e_0, ..., e_{k-1}$, so that it could coexist with as many other pivots as possible within the same \Cluster.
 For example, consider again Listing~\ref{lst:dse-end}: there are infinite possible pivots {\tt temp[x + s] = 9.0*temp0*u[t, x + s]}, and the one with $s=0$ is chosen.
-However, this choice is not random: the Alias-Detection Algorithm chooses pivots based on a global optimization strategy, which takes into account all of the $m$ sets of aliasing expressions.
+However, this choice is not random.
+The pivots are chosen based on a global optimization strategy, which takes into account all of the $m$ sets of shift-invariants.
 The objective function consists of choosing $s$ so that multiple pivots will have identical \ISpace, and thus be scheduled to the same \Cluster (and, eventually, to the same loop nest).

 \item Conservatively, the chosen pivots are assigned to array variables.
 A second optimization pass, called {\it index bumping and array contraction} in \DevitoVer, attempts to turn these arrays into scalar variables, thus reducing memory consumption.
-This pass is based on data dependence analysis, which essentially checks whether a given pivot is required only within its \Cluster or by later \Cluster{s} as well.
+This pass is based on data-dependence analysis, which essentially checks whether a given pivot is required only within its \Cluster or by later \Cluster{s} as well.
 In the former case, the optimization is applied. \end{itemize}